 Many of the staff who work at DIWC have used the services at the centre themselves and truly understand what it means to have a vital lifeline like DIWC to help shape their future.

-With a team of 26 staff and 45 volunteers we work together to support over 180 women per week to achieve their goals and dreams.
+With a team of 25 staff and around 30 volunteers, we work together to support over 180 women per week to achieve their goals and dreams.

 We are a very busy and caring team, who also like to have fun!